codacy/chart/docs/infrastructure/microk8s-quickstart.md

 1. A machine running Ubuntu 18.04 LTS.
 2. Establish a remote SSH session onto this machine.

 Assuming that you are starting from a blank slate, the first step is to install microk8s.
-Otherwise, please jump on to the [Configuring microk8s](###Configuring-microk8s) section.
+Otherwise, please jump on to the section [Configuring microk8s](###4.-Configuring-microk8s).

 ## 3. Installing microk8s